Lisa Fortier: 2014–2015 season

-Fortier picked up her first win as a head coach with a 75–65 over the Dayton Flyers women's basketball team at the Kennel on November 16, 2014.
-The biggest highlight in non-conference was the Eastern Washington game at Reese Court on December 3, 2014, where Elle Tinkle (daughter of current Oregon State Beavers men's basketball coach Wayne Tinkle) shot the game winning jumper as time expired, where the Zags escaped with a 61–60 win.
+Fortier picked up her first win as a head coach with a 75–65 over the Dayton at the Kennel on November 16, 2014.
+The biggest highlight in non-conference play was the Eastern Washington game at Reese Court on December 3, 2014, where Elle Tinkle shot the game-winning jumper to lead the Zags to a 61–60 win.
 The Zags finished non-conference play with a 7–4 record.

-Fortier picked up her first conference win as a head coach with a 78–62 over Jeff Judkins' BYU Cougars women's basketball team at the McCarthey Athletic Center|Kennel on December 27, 2014.
-The biggest conference game came against the San Francisco Dons on February 7, 2015 at the Kennel, where the Zags won 91–84 in a 4-overtime thriller.
-The Zags clinched their 11th consecutive WCC regular-season crown on February 19, 2015 with an 80–72 win over Paul Thomas' Saint Mary's Gaels.
+Fortier picked up her first conference win as a head coach with a 78–62 over Jeff Judkins' BYU team at the Kennel on December 27, 2014.
+The biggest conference game came against the San Francisco Dons on February 7, 2015, at the Kennel, where the Zags won 91–84 in a 4-overtime thriller.
+The Zags clinched their 11th consecutive WCC regular-season crown on February 19, 2015, with an 80–72 win over the Saint Mary's Gaels.
 It also marked the first regular-season crown under Fortier's head coaching tenure.
-Gonzaga finished West Coast Conference regular-season play with a 16–2 record with losses against Pacific at home and San Diego on the road.
+Gonzaga finished WCC regular-season play with a 16–2 record with losses against Pacific at home and San Diego on the road.

-In the year-end conference tournament, the Zags defeated the Loyola Marymount Lions 70–50 before losing to the Brigham Young Cougars 61–55.
+In the conference tournament, the Zags defeated the Loyola Marymount Lions 70–50 before losing to BYU 61–55.
 It was the Zags first non-appearance in the WCC Tournament Final game since the 2006 season.
 However, Gonzaga still received an #11 seed in the Spokane region, the second at-large bid in school history and the third in West Coast Conference play.

 In the NCAA tournament, Fortier led the Zags to an 82–69 first round win over the George Washington Colonials and a 76–64 second round win over the Oregon State Beavers.
-Both the first and second-round games were held at the Gill Coliseum in Corvallis.
+Both games were held at the Gill Coliseum in Corvallis, Oregon.
 In the next game, the Zags led the Tennessee Volunteers 57–40 before Tennessee went on a 23–6 run to end regulation and force the game into overtime.
 The Zags season came to an end with a 73–69 overtime defeat to the Volunteers, in front of mostly Zags fans at the Spokane Arena.

 On April 6, 2015, it was announced that she was named the Maggie Dixon Award Rookie Coach of the Year.